 Have your data science vendor articulate how their solution will solve your problem and improve your business results.
 A vendor that cannot do this probably does not have a firm grasp on your KPI’s and what metrics you will use to evaluate success.
-This is an opportunity to see how well they understand your business and the challenges it seeks to overcome.
+This is an opportunity to see how well data analytics vendors understand your business and the challenges it seeks to overcome.

 - Include all Stakeholders